Introduction to labs

 The data set we will work with is primarily the data from the Survey of Student Attitudes and Experiences, conducted in Fall 1998.
 I will generally refer to this as SSAE98, and the name of the data file containing these data is ssae98.sav.
-This data set is available on the University of Regina network at:

 The survey was conducted as part of the class Social Studies 306 in Fall 1998.
 The students listed on the front page developed the questionnaire, administered it in classes across the University of Regina, entered the data into the computer, and began an analysis of the data.
 I wrote the Report and, during the last week of the semester, students took it around to the classes that originally participated in the survey.
 This way the students who provided information about themselves were able to see some of the survey results.

 The topics in the survey are similar to some of the topics in earlier semesters.
 For example, the questions on pp. 2-3 are standard questions that were similar for each of the five years I conducted such a survey.
 These are the administrative questions concerning identification of the students methodologists recommend that these go at the end of the questionnaire but I was concerned that not all students would complete the survey, so we placed these questions first.
 Questions concerning social and political views and university issues were primarily developed by the students.
 We drew on similar questions from other surveys when developing these.
 The section on multiculturalism and immigration was included as part of my research.
 I obtained a grant from the Department of Canadian Heritage, Government of Canada, to assist with the costs of conducting and analyzing this survey.